 Collapsible strollers are allowed in all campus buildings including the University Student Center, Lisner Auditorium, and the Charles E. Smith Center.
 They must not block any entrances, exits, aisles, or pathways.
 In the Smith Center, strollers will be stored underneath the bleachers during events.

-The Charles E. Smith Center, Lisner Auditorium, and the University Student Center all have in-room sound amplification systems for school celebrations.
+The Charles E. Smith Center, Lisner Auditorium, and the Betts Theatre all have in-room sound amplification systems for school celebrations.
+These venues have assistive listening devices available for guests.
+Check-in with venue staff when you arrive for access to the wheelchair seating area.

 The printed program for each school celebration will be available on that school’s website for those who require a large-print version.
 Click on the school’s name in the Commencement Schedule for access to its website.